humanmade/aws-analytics/README.md

 **`altis.analytics.max_s3_backup_age <int>`**

 Filter the maximum number of days to keep backup data for.
-The default number of days is 90 in accordance with AWS Pinpoint, after which time data is removed.
-This is important for streamlining your user's privacy.
-There is no upper limit on this value however you should make sure any long term data storage is explained to users when opting in to tracking.
+The default number of days is 90, in accordance with AWS Pinpoint, after which time data is removed.
+This is important for streamlining your users' privacy.
+There is no upper limit on this value, however you should make sure any long term data storage is explained to users when opting in to tracking.

 ### Functions